thomasfuhringer/tymber/tymber.rst

 .. class:: Canvas

-    A widget for very basic drawing.
+    A widget for basic drawing.
+It sports two buffers (index 0 and 1).

-    .. attribute:: on_paint

-        Drawing operations should be done in a callback which is assigned here.

-    .. attribute:: pen_color

-        A tuple of (R, G. B) values to be used for drawing.

-    .. attribute:: fill_color

-        A tuple of (R, G. B) values to be used for filling rectangles.

-    .. attribute:: text_color
+    By default buffer 0 is active and live.

+    .. method:: set_pen([red, green, blue, alpha, width])

-        A tuple of (R, G. B) values to be used for drawing text.
+        Color and thickness to be used for drawing and filling.
+        Default: (0, 0, 0, 255, 1)

     .. method:: point(x, y)